Thomas Mogensen

-Thomas Mogensen (born 30 January 1983) is a Danish team handball player.
-He currently plays for SønderjyskE Håndbold.
+Thomas Mogensen (born 30 January 1983) is a Danish team handball former player.
+He retired from handball in 2022 after playing for SønderjyskE Håndbold.
 He was Danish champion and selected as the best player in Denmark in 2007.

+Today he is the sporting director of his former club SønderjyskE Håndbold.

 Club play

 Mogensen played for the Danish club GOG Svendborg TGI in the 2006/2007 season, when the club became Danish champions.

-He currently plays for the danish club SønderjyskE Håndbold.
+He retired from professional handball in 2022.